 Loneliness knows no boundaries.
 We all assume these people are happy with their solitude but, what if they’re not?
 What if they’re simply seeking the company of others to help them through their day?

 Which led me to a thought.
 What if there were designated tables where people would sit if they were up for a chat?
 So I started the research and quickly discovered that there’s already a movement for this exact thing.

-For a membership of just £10 a year, cafes receive a very lovingly put together box which contains an a4 plastic table sign, poster insert, leaflets, door/window sticker and an A4 and A3 poster.
-The venue is listed on the Chatty Cafe website and publicised on social media.
+For a membership of just £10 a year, cafes receive a very lovingly put together box which contains an a4 plastic table sign, poster insert, leaflets, door/window sticker, and an A4 and A3 poster.
+The venue is listed on the Chatty Cafe website and publicized on social media.

-So, why not suggest your favourite cafe becomes part of the scheme?
+So, why not suggest your favorite cafe becomes part of the scheme?
 It's easy to do, it benefits everyone.
 I can't find a single reason for not doing it.